The Universe and the Mathematics:

 the earth, quantified in terms of our locally isolated (surface planet)

-order we observe in the celestial, least action universe.
-This was
+observe in the celestial, least action universe.
+This was heralded as

 We cannot overly generalize sensory quantities that operate solely